-\AP examinations are written in May and it is recommended that all students sit for the exam.
-Examination costs will be approximately \$125.00 per course.
+AP examinations are written in May, and it is recommended that all students sit for the exam.
+Examination costs are approximately \$135.00 CAD (non-refundable) per course/exam.

 WHAT IS ADVANCED PLACEMENT?

 The Advanced Placement Program is a cooperative educational endeavor between secondary schools and colleges and universities.
 AP, which was developed by the U.S. College Board in 1955, offers students the opportunity to take college level courses while still in high school.
 Students earning a 3+ on the AP exam may earn either university or advanced placement credit.